boringops-hq/boringops-articles/articles/consistency.md

 ---
 title: "Principle: Consistency"
 layout: single
-description: "Consistency is the foundation of boring infrastructure.
+excerpt: "Consistency is the foundation of boring infrastructure.
 Predictability breeds trust, and trust enables speed."
 ---

 *Every deploy should be so dull you forget it happened.*